oscarlaird/vinca/README.md

 # vinca-SRS

 `VINCA` is a command-line driven spaced-repetition study tool.
-It is similar to programs like ANKI and Supermemo.
+It is the command-line cousin of ANKI and Supermemo.

 ## Installing Vinca